User-generated content strategies: why customers are your best marketers

 Testimonials in nurturing sequences

-See our guide on AI content creation for automation options.
+See our guide on AI content creation for automation possibilities.
 With AI training, you can teach your team how to optimally use AI for UGC management.
-An AI audit helps you identify where AI can be most effectively used in your UGC workflow.
+An AI audit helps you identify where AI can be most effectively deployed in your UGC workflow.

 Paid advertising